 We couldn’t imagine what ‘Image Elevation’ is supposed to achieve on a two-channel system, but the manual says it is to “adjust the height of the sound image to suit the listening position” – so algorithmically altering the axis, it seems.
 Listening to it on axis, a higher ‘Elevation’ setting significantly lifted the highest frequencies, so that Jon Anderson’s vocal on I’ve Seen All Good People became hissy and spitty.
 So we left this off as well, and instead made sure to move either ourselves or the Ellipse to get the best sound.

 Meridian’s online help says that these four settings are all to adapt the sound from the Ellipse “to suit its location in the room”.
 But the last of them, ‘Bass & Space’, is wildly more influential than that, and you may want to play with it regularly during music listening, as did we.
 The manual says it “adjusts the perceived width of the soundstage” but use of it changed everything, from tone and stereo separation to bass levels and overall volume.
-Sometimes (Massachusetts by the Bee Gees from Tidal, for example), the max ‘Bass & Space’ setting (of three) generates awful phasey effects as we moved around the speaker, echoey vocal in some locations, clear in others.
+Sometimes (Massachusetts by the Bee Gees from Tidal, for example), the max ‘Bass & Space’ setting (of three) generated awful phasey effects as we moved around the speaker, echoey vocal in some locations, clear in others.

 Yet superficially ‘Bass & Space’ adds a whole extra dimension to the sound, an excitement and apparent size.
 The left-channel guitar on Come Together was thrown out wide and huge.
 Being also fundamentally louder as well, by as much as 10dB according to our little meter, many people will go ‘wow’ and leave it on.
 But besides the deleterious audio effects, we found it also limited the level to which we could raise the Ellipse – it would get shoutier earlier.
 As the ultimate volume level available is one of the Ellipse’s big selling points, you’ll take best advantage of that by dropping the ‘Bass & Space’ and instead just turning it up.

 But horses for courses.
-Playing Fleetwood Mac’s Songbird at just beyond moderate level, one dose of Bass & Space really made the hall acoustic and the reverb around the vocal far more apparent, and more emotive as a result, However you want it to sound, Meridian’s app allows you to tweak it to your preference.
+Playing Fleetwood Mac’s Songbird at just beyond moderate level, one dose of Bass & Space really made the hall acoustic and the reverb around the vocal far more apparent, and more emotive as a result.
+However you want it to sound, Meridian’s app allows you to tweak it to your preference.

 So we continued, tweaking via the app as we went.
 Applying Bass & Space to the recent DG close-miked ‘Rachmaninov For Two’ release (Daniil Trifonov, Sergei Babayan) there was thrilling and large-scale impact from the Ellipse, slamming and stabbing out of piano notes while slinging them also wide in the soundstage.
-Yet softer mid-frequency runs were being drowned out behind all the action, and this was something else clarified properly by clearing the effect and simply raising the volume.
+Yet softer mid-frequency runs were being drowned out behind all the exaggerated action, and this was something else clarified properly by clearing the effect and simply raising the volume.

 There are even more menus under ‘Configuration’, though going here seems to detach the Ellipse from music streams, and it’s more for set-up than tweaking.

-Despite being dramatic and powerful on request, the Meridian delivers a good balance for everyday listening as well: full but not boomy, clear but not edgy.
+Despite being dramatic and powerful on request, the Meridian delivered a good balance for everyday listening as well: full but not boomy, clear but not edgy.
 A 96kHz high-res stream of Elton John’s Funeral For A Friend/Love Lies Bleeding punched out sounding as fresh as a daisy.
 Something modern, atmospheric and bass-tastic like GoGo Penguin’s Raven just begged to be turned up, releasing the depth yet speed of its acoustic bass, the solid thump to the kick drum, even the stereo spread of the piano, a remarkable thing to note given the unit’s physical limitations on spread.

 The Ellipse wouldn’t play from Roon during its stay with us: ‘certification not yet completed’ was the message; not their fault, we’d guess, as they seem not alone in certification delays since Roon moved to Harman international.